 Swiss airports: Do you need a visa?

 Though Switzerland is not part of the European Union, it became a member of the Schengen Area in 2008.
-Passport checks for travelers arriving at a Swiss airport from other Schengen member countries were lifted in 2009.
+Passport checks for travelers arriving at a Swiss airport from other Schengen member countries were also lifted in 2009.
 These travelers can simply walk to the airport’s baggage hall and claim, although those coming from non-Schengen member countries will still have their passports checked.

 Additionally, under Swiss law, all visitors traveling to one of Switzerland’s airports must always carry their government-issued ID or a copy of their passport.